What is Bacterial Endocarditis?

 - Complex repaired or unrepaired cyanotic congenital heart disease (due to insufficient oxygen in the blood)

-- Cardiac transplantation recipients who develop valvulopathy acquired valve dysfunction, such as due to rheumatic heart disease or collagen vascular disease
+- Cardiac transplantation recipients who develop acquired valve dysfunction, such as due to rheumatic heart disease or collagen vascular disease

 Diagnosis of Bacterial Endocarditis